-- · FOR ALL of the Director nominees. - FOR the non-binding, advisory resolution to approve our executive compensation program. - ONE YEAR for the non-binding, advisory determination of the frequency with which shareholders are provided an advisory vote to approve our executive compensation program - · FOR the ratification of the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for 2023.
+- FOR ALL of the Director nominees. - FOR the non-binding, advisory resolution to approve our executive compensation program. - FOR the ratification of the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for 2024. - FOR the proposal to amend our Certificate of Incorporation to provide for the exculpation of certain officers of the Company; - FOR the proposal to amend our Certificate of Incorporation to require that claims under the Securities Act of 1933, as amended, be brought only in federal court.